 Occasionally, the horticultural industry uses terms on instructions that can confuse the average gardener.
 Flowering flush is one of those terms.
 This is not a commonly used phrase outside of the industry, but once you know what it is, it makes perfect sense.
 Keep reading to find out more about the flushing of flowers.

 Flushing During Flowering

 Flushing during flowering refers to a point in the flowering plant cycle where a plant is in full bloom.
 A plant’s flowering will typically have a predictable pattern.
-Many types of flowering plants will have all of their blossoms open at the same time and afterwards will have one or only a few blossoms open sporadically throughout the season.
-The period, when all of the blossoms are open, is called a flowering flush.
+Many types of flowering plants will have all of their blossoms open at the same time and afterward will have one or only a few blossoms open sporadically throughout the season.
+The period when all of the blossoms are open is called a flowering flush.